-Despite significant improvements in adherence to the Aligned Measure Set, some measures that are not endorsed-meaning that the Taskforce reviewed the measure and determined not to include it in any category of the Aligned Measure Set-continue to be included in 2023 contracts.
+Despite significant improvements in adherence to the Aligned Measure Set, some measures that are not endorsed - meaning the Taskforce reviewed the measure and determined not to include it in any category of the Aligned Measure Set - continue to be included in 2024 contracts.
 Tracking use of non-endorsed measures is valuable to ensure the Aligned Measure Set includes metrics that represent health care system priorities and may present opportunities during annual review to consider non-endorsed measures that are consistently in use, to determine an approach to shift contracting or to reevaluate endorsement.

 Notably, use of non-endorsed measures has declined since 2021.
-A total of 105 contracts contained non-endorsed measures in 2021, while 66 contracts did so in 2023, even though the 2023 Quality Measure Catalog Survey included more payer submissions than the earlier survey.
+A total of 105 contracts contained non-endorsed measures in 2021, while 37 contracts did so in 2024, a notable reduction from 66 contracts in the 2023 survey.

-Measures in the Chronic Illness Care domain account for the highest use of non-endorsed measures in contracts-the four unique measures in this domain were used in 29 contracts in 2023.
-The Prevention/Early Detection domain includes the highest number of non-endorsed measures, with ten unique measures used in a total of 16 contracts.
-Visit the interactive dashboard to review the full list of non-endorsed measures used in contracts in 2021-2023 by measure domain, including details about how many payers used the measures in each year and the number of contracts.
+Measures in the Chronic Illness Care domain account for the highest use of non-endorsed measures in contracts-the four unique measures in this domain were used in 19 contracts in 2024, and measures in this domain are in use by five of the seven reporting payers.
+Visit the interactive dashboard to review the full list of non-endorsed measures used in contracts in 2021-2024 by measure domain, including details about how many payers used the measures in each year and the number of contracts.